Cisco IOS Firewall Overview

-Q. Does Cisco IOS Firewall work on any type of router interface?
+Q. Does the Cisco IOS Firewall work on any type of router interface?

-A. Cisco IOS Firewall can be applied on any type of router interface, including LAN, WAN, sub-interfaces, generic routing encapsulation (GRE), and IP Security (IPSec) virtual tunnel interfaces.
+A. The Cisco IOS Firewall can be applied on any type of router interface, including LAN, WAN, sub-interfaces, generic routing encapsulation (GRE), and IP Security (IPsec) virtual tunnel interfaces.

 Support for Secure Unified Communications

-Q. Which voice over IP (VoIP) protocols are supported by Cisco Zone-Based Policy Firewall?
+Q. Which voice-over-IP (VoIP) protocols are supported by the Cisco Zone-Based Policy Firewall?

-A. Zone-Based Policy Firewall supports the following VoIP protocols:
+A. The Zone-Based Policy Firewall supports the following VoIP protocols:

 Q. What is Cisco Unified Communications Trusted Firewall Control?

-• Cisco IOS Firewall uses an Application Layer Gateway (ALG) to inspect voice protocols to open "pinholes" to allow media flows.
-When a newer version of the voice protocols is released, Cisco IOS Firewall needs to update the ALG to conform to the protocol changes.
-Frequent voice protocol changes mean frequent updates to ALG.
+● The Cisco IOS Firewall uses an Application Layer Gateway (ALG) to inspect voice protocols to open “pinholes” to allow media flows.
+When a newer version of the voice protocols is released, the Cisco IOS Firewall needs to update the ALG to conform to the protocol changes.
+Frequent voice protocol changes mean frequent updates to the ALG.

-• When the call signaling and media take different paths and do not traverse the same Cisco IOS Firewall, hence the media flows for that call cannot traverse Cisco IOS Firewall.
+● The call signaling and media take different paths and do not traverse the same Cisco IOS Firewall.
+Hence the media flows for that call cannot traverse the Cisco IOS Firewall.

-• When the call signaling is encrypted and Cisco IOS Firewall cannot determine the "pinholes" need to be opened to allow the call.
+● The call signaling is encrypted and the Cisco IOS Firewall cannot determine the “pinholes” needed to be opened to allow the call.

 Q. What is Trust Relay Point (TRP), and how does it relate to Cisco Unified Communications Trusted Firewall?

-A. TRP is an IOS software function that provides multiple voice capabilities, and one of them is trusted firewall traversal.
-TRP eliminates the duplication of signaling intelligence-the deep packet inspection and the overhead associated with firewall inspection by signaling the firewall what traffic to permit.
+A. TRP is a Cisco IOS software function that provides multiple voice capabilities, and one of them is trusted firewall traversal.
+TRP eliminates the duplication of signaling intelligence: the deep packet inspection and the overhead associated with firewall inspection by signaling the firewall what traffic to permit.

-Cisco IOS Firewall enhances security for Unified Communications by establishing a trust relationship with Trust Relay Point (TRP)-and this is called Cisco Unified Communications Trusted Firewall.
+The Cisco IOS Firewall enhances security for Unified Communications by establishing a trust relationship with Trust Relay Point (TRP).
+This is called Cisco Unified Communications Trusted Firewall.

 With Trusted Firewall, firewall traversal for voice protocols is accomplished using STUN (Session Traversal Utilities for NAT) message from TRP to authenticate and authorize the voice calls.
 TRP communicates with the Cisco IOS Firewall and lets the firewall know what IP address and ports to open pinholes for and when to close them.